cobertis/NewCurbeIO/replit.md

 ### System Design Choices
 Uses PostgreSQL with Drizzle ORM, enforcing strict multi-tenancy.
 Security includes robust password management and 2FA.
 Dates are handled as `yyyy-MM-dd` strings to prevent timezone issues.
 A background scheduler (`node-cron`) manages reminder notifications.
 Centralized phone utilities (`shared/phone.ts`) standardize phone number formatting across the application - ALL numbers stored in 11-digit format (with "1" prefix) for consistency with BulkVS API.

+**Timezone Handling**: All message timestamps are normalized using `parseISO()` to explicitly parse as UTC before converting to user's local timezone with `toZonedTime()`.
+This prevents double timezone shifts that would cause today's messages to incorrectly show as "Yesterday".

 ### Security Architecture
 - **Session Security:** `SESSION_SECRET` environment variable mandatory.
 - **Webhook Validation:** Twilio and BulkVS webhook signature validation.